 The best probiotic supplements will display clearly labeled expiration dates.
 If you don’t see an expiration date on a product label, it should raise questions.
-Without that information, it’s impossible to know how long the bacteria in the product are expected to last.
+Without expiration information, it’s impossible to know how long the bacteria in the supplement are expected to last.
 It could be a year, or it could be a week.
-Or the bacteria may already be dead—you just don’t know.
+Or the bacteria may already be dead—you have no way of knowing.

 Recently I’ve also noticed a trend of retailers forgoing expiration dates in lieu of stamps that guarantee potency on the date of manufacture.

 This is useless in my opinion, because all products should live up to their label claim when they leave the manufacturing facility.
-As a buyer, I want to know—as I’m sure you do—that the product will still be potent as much as 3–4 months later (particularly if I’m buying a few bottles at a time).
+As a buyer, I want to know that the product will still be potent 3–4 months later (particularly if I’m buying a few bottles at a time).